-Coates The Chardonnay 2018 (Adelaide Hills, South Australia) "...citrus, pineapple, guava..."
+Coates The Chardonnay 2019 (Adelaide Hills, South Australia) "...citrus, pineapple, guava..."

 Coates Adelaide Hills Chardonnay has been an ongoing staple of the range since 2009.

-The Chardonnay is a single vineyard Adelaide Hills wine that sees a shorter maturation time in barrel (12 months), and lower percentage of new oak than The Reserve.
+A single vineyard Adelaide Hills wine that sees a shorter maturation time in barrel (12 months), and lower percentage of new oak than The Reserve.
 The fruit is taken in two hand picks to get a zesty note and taut acidity with the later picked grapes adding mid palate weight and depth.
-With two vintages in Burgundy, Duane’s winemaking is traditional French in outlook with The Chardonnay 2018 showing some leaning towards modernist Chassagne-Montrachet in style.
+With two vintages in Burgundy, Duane’s winemaking is traditional French in outlook with The Chardonnay showing some leaning towards modernist Chassagne-Montrachet in style.

 Mid straw in colour with a hint of green to the hue.
 The aroma shows citrus fruits in the company of exotic tropical notes of pineapple and guava, accents of spice and wood smoke add to the complexity.
 The palate is in the medium to full-bodied style, an initial burst of lemon and white peach flavours is followed by savoury oak and hints of brioche and shortbread.
 The palate provides a lingering length of persistence supported by a supple acid backbone.